 Student teams will present, via YouTube video submissions, CyberSecurity research projects for this competition of their choosing.
-Two awards will be presented for this competition.
 The competition highlights undergraduate research talent at SHSU.
-The first award is for the most industry-relevant and innovative project.
+The award is for the most industry-relevant and innovative project.
 The CFIC advisory board will formally review and judge each submission for this award.
 The CFIC advisory board consists of industry specialists in cybersecurity and software engineering.
-The second award will be judged and decided by the community at large via voting on the projects presented on Youtube.
+The community at large is invited to vote on the projects presented on the CFIC’s YouTube.

 The general criteria for the ranking that the CFIC judges may use include:

 - Originality, creativity, and significance